-The Company will also continue efforts to acquire a major partner or partners to advance the Minto/Carmacks Copper-Gold properties, the Voigtberg property and the Sickle-Sofia property.
+The Company will also continue efforts to acquire a major partner or partners to advance the Minto/Carmacks Copper-Gold properties and the Voigtberg property.
 Efforts to secure a generative copper-gold exploration alliance with a major partner in B.C. and the Yukon will also be maintained.